 We know that our courses make a difference to the lives of people we touch, and every year, we carry out research and publish our Impact Report which proves the positive outcomes that adult education brings to individuals and communities.

-Hundreds of students from across the Association were surveyed for the ‘WEA Impact Report 2015’ which looks at progress made against the charity’s four core areas: Employability; Health and Wellbeing; Community Engagement and Culture.
+Over 4,000 students from across the Association were surveyed for the 2016-2017 impact report - ‘How adult learning transforms lives and communities’- which looks at progress made against the charity’s four core areas: Employability; Health and Wellbeing; Community Engagement and Culture.

 The report demonstrates that adult learning has an enormous impact on individuals and communities.
 Our work transforms outcomes for people in deprived communities; reduces social exclusion, increases social mobility and enables families to break the cycle of deprivation.

 - 62% of employed students gained new skills or knowledge that could be used in a job, rising to 88% for students with no qualifications and 84% for BAMER (Black, Asian, Minority Ethnic and Refugee) students.

 - 66% of those who were unemployed and looking for work felt more confident about finding employment.

 - 57% of students who were unemployed and looking for work before the course became employed after.

 ► Health and Wellbeing: We are helping with the big issue of mental health

 - 82% of students with mental health issues reported improvements in their condition after studying with us